juliatan/burger-builder/README.md

 # Burger Builder

-[WIP] This fun project was developed primarily for me to practice React, React routing and Redux.
-It allows users to dynamically customise a burger and place and order.
-This order to saved to a database and can be retrieved on-demand.
+[WIP] This fun project was developed primarily for me to practice React, React routing, Redux and test writing.
+It allows users to dynamically customise a burger and place an order.
+This order is saved to a Firebase database and can be retrieved on-demand.

 ## Requirements

 - Some of the libraries imported and used:
   - `react`
-  - `react-router` - WIP
+  - `react-router-dom`
   - `react-redux` - WIP
   - `axios`
   - `eslint`